iambro/reddit-script/README.md

 * [Live page](#live-page)

 ## General info
 This project is a recruitment task.
-An application is using Reddit API and allows to filetr and sort posts list from https://www.reddit.com/r/funny.json/
+An application is using Reddit API and allows to filter and sort posts list from https://www.reddit.com/r/funny.json/

 Functionality:
 * The data are fetched on page load.